bisscuitt/scramd/README.md

-# Scramd - Simple Crumby Relay and Mailer Daemon
+# Scramd - Synchronous Channel Relay and Mailer Daemon

-A Simple MTA for forwarding mail without the need for a queue
+A Simple MTA for forwarding mail without the need for managing a mail queue.

 ## Features:
  * Simple configuration in a single file
- * Forwards directly, no need for queueing
+ * Forwards instantly, no need for queueing

 TODO
  * [ ] Stats Interface